 One of the main topics included in this special issue is the sustainability improvement of exploration activities.
 “Although the exploration does not carry the strongest environmental impact of the different mining operations, there is still room to ensure and improve its sustainability”, says Alcalde.

 “Despite its unquestionable importance to our technology-based economy, mining industry has a bad reputation mainly based on its past activity”, explains Alcalde.
 In this regard, the researcher defends that “modern mining industry has the burden of probing its profitability while being environmentally friendly”.

 “Exploration is the first step in the mineral resources cycle, therefore research efforts in this area will have an important societal impact”, says Alcade.
 “Mineral resources are used in larger quantities than ever before in history and they are the basis of our modern society”, he adds.

 Solveig Pospiech, from Helmholtz Institute Freiberg for Resource Technology, Alba Gil de la Iglesia, from Uppsala University; Liam A. Bullock, from the University of Oxford, and Fernando Tornos, from IGEO-CSIC are the other members of the editorial team of this special issue.
 “It is a multidisciplinary team that has been built considering factors such as career stage, gender, origin and affiliation of their members”, says Juan Acalde.

-Papers can be submitted until the end of the year, although Alcalde says that dead-line will probably be extended due to “the current COVID-19 situation”.
+Papers can be submitted until June 30 of 2021.
 The editors expect that this special issue might present from ten to fifteen papers.